-During the second quarter of 2020, the Company's net product sales were negatively impacted by the global pandemic caused by a novel strain of coronavirus (COVID-19), which mandated significant postponement or suspension in the scheduling of elective surgical procedures resulting from public health guidance and government directives.
-Elective surgery restrictions began to lift on a state-by-state basis in April 2020; however, the Company does not know how long other states will mandate stay at home orders, how long it will take the surgical community to return to normal operations or if states will return to placing restrictions on elective surgical procedures.
+During 2020, the Company's net product sales were negatively impacted by the global pandemic caused by a novel strain of coronavirus (COVID-19), which mandated significant postponement or suspension in the scheduling of elective surgical procedures resulting from public health guidance and government directives.
+Elective surgery restrictions began to lift on a state-by-state basis in April 2020; however, the Company does not know how long it will take the surgical community to return to normal operations or if states will return to placing restrictions on elective surgical procedures.
 The Company's manufacturing sites are operational and have implemented new safety protocols and guidelines as recommended by federal, state and local governments.
 To date, there have been no material impacts to the Company's supply chain.
 The situation remains dynamic and subject to rapid and possibly material changes.
 Additional negative impacts may also arise from the COVID-19 pandemic that the Company is unable to foresee.
 The nature and extent of such impacts will depend on future developments, which are highly uncertain and cannot be predicted.